Skip to content

 Undo Middleware

 Captures state snapshots for views with enable_undo = True.
-Add it once during setup:
+Install once during setup:

 The middleware automatically: